What to expect at your first appointment | Acupuncture Kelowna

 • They're especially helpful in chronic or complex conditions

-Follow-Up and Healing Plans
+Follow-Up and Health Plans

 Most people with chronic conditions start with weekly acupuncture for 4 to 6 weeks, with herbs often added in for deeper support.
 We’ll reassess as we go and adjust your plan based on how your body responds.